 With a little shopping around and careful planning, it is possible for businesses to reduce their logistical expenses, all without impacting on the quality of their delivery services.
 We list a few areas where money can be saved with very little effort needed.

 More businesses are consciously reducing the amount of packaging they use for products.
-The recent trend of “shrinkflation” for sweets and chocolate in the UK is a prime example, where products are being kept in smaller and less bulky packages.
+The recent trend of “shrinkflation” for sweets and chocolate in the UK is a prime example.
+Custom shipping boxes are can be made to specific dimensions to avoid unneeded bulk.
+Where products are being kept in smaller and less bulky packages.
 If you are delivering products via a courier, you will need to know the following:

 - How big are the products you need to ship

 - How much packaging you actually need

 Buying your cardboard boxes or wraps in bulk is a no-brainer, but there is something else you need to take into account – security.
 Your packages need to have some form of protection, be it bubble wrap, shredded scrap paper or styrofoam.
 Delicate items like electronics and jewellery need this.
 The cheapest option is shredded scrap paper; all you need is scrap paper and a shredder.